rust-lang/rfcs/text/0000-pi-types.md

 1. SMT-solvers, due to not only undecidability (note, although, that SAT is decidable) and performance, but the complications it adds to `rustc`.
-2. Monomorphisation-time errors, i.e. errors that happens during codegen of generic functins.
+2. Monomorphisation-time errors, i.e. errors that happens during codegen of generic functions.
 We try to avoid adding _more_ of these (as noted by petrochenkov, these [already exists](https://github.com/rust-lang/rfcs/pull/1657#discussion_r68202733))

 ## Examples

 ### Bounded integers/interval arithmetics

-One can define the so called "bounded integers" (integers which carries an upper and lower bound, checked at compile time):
+One can define the so called "bounded integers" (integers which carry an upper and lower bound, checked at compile time):

 ```rust